 material, and sacrifices.
-They were often traded for other goods and services.
-Abram was able to watch his wealth grow and multiply daily.
+They were often traded for other goods and for its sin.
+He services.
+Abram was able to watch his wealth grow and multiply daily. about his unc

 13:5-9 Facing a potential conflict with his nephew Lot, Abram took the initiative in settling the dispute.
 He gave Lot first choice, even though Abram, being older, had the right to choose first.
 Abram also showed a willingness to risk being cheated.
 Abram's example shows us how to respond to difficult family situations: (1) Take the initiative in resolving conflicts; (2) let others have first choice, even if that means not getting what we want; and (3) put family peace above personal desires.